tmobil/WordBreak/README.md

 Given an input, find out whether the input can be segmented into a sequence of valid words from the dictionary.
-A valid word is at least two character long.

 Assume words are available in a dictionary. https://github.com/tmobil/WordBreak/blob/master/english.json